Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/user-actions.md

 DELETE /users/<userid>/history
 ```

-## Obtaining a list of user's reads
+## Obtaining a list of user's read articles

 This is done by the following call: